 PayPal Express Checkout

-Adyen has extensive documentation on installing the payment method to Magento 2 store which can be found here: https://docs.adyen.com/developers/plug-ins-and-partners/magento/magento-2
+Adyen has an extensive documentation about how to install the payment method in a Magento 2 store that can be found here: https://docs.adyen.com/developers/plug-ins-and-partners/magento/magento-2

 Make sure to save the changes made.